LiDAR-NeRF: Novel LiDAR View Synthesis via Neural Radiance Fields: Introduction

-We evaluate our model’s scene-level and object-level synthesis ability on scenes from the challenging KITTI-360 dataset \cite{liao2022kitti360} and from our \datasetname{} dataset both quantitatively and qualitatively.
-For comparison, we adapt existing model-based LiDAR simulators~\cite{manivasagam2020lidarsim, li2022pcgen} to create a baseline renderer.
+We evaluate our model’s scene-level and object-level synthesis ability on scenes from the challenging KITTI-360 dataset~\cite{liao2022kitti360} and from our \datasetname{} dataset both quantitatively and qualitatively.
 Our results demonstrate the superior performance of our approach compared to the baseline renderer in various metrics and visual quality, showcasing its effectiveness in LiDAR novel view synthesis.

-Overall, we make the following contributions: \begin{itemize}[leftmargin=8pt,itemsep=-1pt,topsep=0pt] \item We formulate the first differentiable framework, \name{}, for novel LiDAR view synthesis, which can render novel point clouds with point intensity and ray-drop probability without explicit 3D reconstruction. \item We establish the \datasetname{} dataset from LiDAR sensors of real autonomous vehicles, to evaluate the object-centric novel LiDAR view synthesis. \item We demonstrate the effectiveness of our \name{} quantitatively and qualitatively in both scene-level and object-level novel LiDAR view synthesis. \end{itemize}
+Overall, we make the following contributions: (1) We formulate the first differentiable framework, \name{}, for novel LiDAR view synthesis, which can render novel point clouds with point intensity and ray-drop probability without explicit 3D reconstruction.
+(2) We propose a structural regularization method to effectively preserve local structural details, thereby guiding the model towards more precise geometry estimations, leading to more faithful novel LiDAR view synthesis.
+(3) We establish the \datasetname{} dataset from LiDAR sensors of real autonomous vehicles to evaluate the object-centric novel LiDAR view synthesis.
+(4) We demonstrate the effectiveness of our \name{} quantitatively and qualitatively in both scene-level and object-level novel LiDAR view synthesis.